F-Joubert/F-Joubert/README.md

-# Hello, GitHub!
+# Hello, I'm Fergus!

 ## About me
-- I'm Fergus
-- Software developer for a non-profit organisation.
+- Software developer for a non-profit organisation
 - Working towards a Platform Developer 1 Certification

 <!--